open-ephys/onix-docs/source/Hardware Guide/PCIe Controller/setup-windows.rst

 Setup Guide for Windows
 ########################################

-.. important:: PCs acquired from the Open Ephys Store do not require setup.
-They come pre-installed and ready to use.
-On occasion, they might need an update to the the latest gateware.
+.. important:: ONIX PCs acquired from the Open Ephys Store are ready-to-use and do not require additional setup.
+On occasion, pre-programmed ONIX PCs might need an update to the latest gateware.
 Follow the
-   :ref:`gateware update guide <pcie_controller_gateware_update>` if needed.
+   :ref:`gateware update guide <pcie_controller_gateware_update>` only if needed.

 Insert the PCIe Controller
 ---------------------------------------